ue4plugins/NdiMedia/README.md

 ## Dependencies

-This plug-in requires Unreal Engine 4 source code from the Master branch.
+This plug-in requires Visual Studio and either a C++ code project or the full Unreal Engine 4 source code from GitHub.
+If you are new to programming in UE4, please see the official [Programming Guide](https://docs.unrealengine.com/latest/INT/Programming/index.html)!

 ## Usage

+You can use this plug-in as a project plug-in, or an Engine plug-in.

+If you use it as a project plug-in, clone this repository into your project's */Plugins* directory and compile your game in Visual Studio.
+A C++ code project is required for this to work.

-Clone this repository into your game's */Engine/Plugins/Media* directory and compile your game.
+If you use it as an Engine plug-in, clone this repository into the */Engine/Plugins/Media* directory and compile your game.
+Full Unreal Engine 4 source code from GitHub is required for this.

 ## Support